stellarwp/shepherd/docs/configuration.md

 ### Table Creation

-Tables are created automatically when you call `Provider::register()`.
+The tasks table is created automatically when you call `Provider::register()`.

+The logs table is only created if you're using the `DB_Logger`.
+When using the default `ActionScheduler_DB_Logger`, logs are stored in Action Scheduler's existing `actionscheduler_logs` table.

 ## Action Scheduler Configuration